 The AGECS Reconciliation Series

 The AGECS Reconciliation Series introduces early childhood educators to the historical, social and contemporary issues faced by Aboriginal and Torres Strait Islander families.
 It is important to recognise that when we enrol students, we enrol their whole family.
 This series is about truth-telling.
-It provides the real backgrounds, the real histories and the real stories of Indigenous families in 2022.
+It provides the real backgrounds, the real histories and the real stories of Indigenous families in 2022 and beyond.

 Series 1 – The Reconciliation Seminar Series